ZKI-PH-ImageAnalysis/leishmania/README.md

-# Leishmania
-> Decision-support system for live detection of Leishmania parasites from microscopic images with Deep Learning
+# Decision-support system for live detection of Leishmania parasites from microscopic images with Deep Learning

 Key Features:
 - Real-time analysis of leishmania parasites